 In your search for website hosting for WordPress, you will certainly come across something called managed website hosting.
 WordPress is not a set it and forget it piece of software.
 To keep your WordPress website running smoothly and securely, you must keep WordPress itself updated as well as the plugins that your site uses.
 Expensive website hosting sometimes offers WordPress management services; sometimes not.

 In most cases the monthly or annual cost for managed WordPress hosting is more than the average author would want to pay.
 An alternative would be to secure a basic hosting account package, install WordPress and learn to handle your own updates, website management, etc..
-We have used MediaServe for various sites over the past fifteen years and highly recommend them for people who can install and manage the basics of their own sites.
+We have used MediaServe for more than fifteen years across several of their hosting plans and highly recommend them for people who can install and manage the basics of their own sites.
 They have great prices and highly knowledgeable tech support.
 Note that their tech support is ticket based and is not 24 hour/day except in emergencies.

 Another alternative would be to use a service like Quiet Place Media, which owns this website.
-There you’ll find fairly priced website services as well as WordPress hosting for the indie author who wants a nice website on her own online turf, but would rather not be bothered with the technicalities.
+There you’ll find fairly priced website services as well as WordPress hosting for the indie author or other creative who wants a nice website on her own online turf, but would rather not be bothered with the technicalities.
 Their specialty is small economically priced sites for creatives.
 You won’t find any pricing surprises there like you might at some other companies.

 Read the fine print or you could find yourself with expensive website hosting.